On Sunday, February 25, 2018, Democrats voted to oppose federal anti-BDS laws at their annual conference.

 The above documents were drafted in response to the original version of the bill, AB 2844.
 Click here to read the original version of AB 2844.

-The following bills were introduced in Caliornia, but are currently inactive:
+The following bills were introduced in California, but failed to pass:

-AB 1551 would prohibit California's public pension funds from investing in companies that boycott Israel.
+AB 1551 would have prohibited California's public pension funds from investing in companies that boycott Israel.

 These bills are the result of a campaign to suppress Palestine human rights activism in the U.S. Israel's interest in restricting this activism should not override our constitutional right to advocate for change.